Avalon, New Jersey: Local government

 The Borough of Avalon is governed within the Faulkner Act, formally known as the Optional Municipal Charter Law, under the Mayor-Council system of municipal government.
 The borough is one of 71 municipalities (of the 564) statewide that use this form of government.
-The governing body is comprised of the mayor and the five-member Borough Council.
-Members of the Borough Council are elected in non-partisan elections to four-year terms on a staggered basis, with either two seats (and the mayoral seat) or three seats coming up for election in odd-numbered years as part of the May municipal election.
+The governing body is comprised of the mayor and the five-member borough council.
+Members of the borough council are elected in non-partisan elections to four-year terms on a staggered basis, with either two seats (and the mayoral seat) or three seats coming up for election in odd-numbered years as part of the May municipal election.

-As of July 2023, Avalon's mayor is Martin L. Pagliughi, whose term of office ends on June 30, 2023.
-Members of the Borough Council are Council President Barbara L. Juzaitis (2023), Council Vice President Samuel D. Wierman (2023), Maura H. "Mari" Coskey (2025), John M. McCorristin (2025) and James T. McDermott Jr. (2025).
+As of July 2023, Avalon's mayor is John M. McCorristin, whose term of office ends on June 30, 2027.
+Members of the borough council are Council President James T. McDermott Jr. (2025), Council Vice President Maura H. "Mari" Coskey (2025), Greg "Chet" Johnson (2025; appointed to serve an unexpired term), Barbara L. Juzaitis (2027) and Samuel D. Wierman (2027).

+In July 2023, the borough council appointed Chet Johnson to fill the council seat expiring in June 2025 that had been held by John McCorristin until he stepped down to take office as mayor.

-In July 2015, William G. Burns Jr., was appointed to fill the vacant seat expiring 2017 of David Ellenberg, who resigned from office earlier that mont.
+In July 2015, William G. Burns Jr., was appointed to fill the vacant seat expiring 2017 of David Ellenberg, who resigned from office earlier that month.

 Mayor Pagliughi and Councilmembers Covington and Dean ran unopposed in the May 2011 municipal election.
 With 245 of 1,330 registered voters participating (turnout of 18.42%) all three candidates were re-elected.

 In the May 2013 election, incumbents Ellenberg and Hudanich were re-elected, as newcomer John McCorristin won the seat that had previously been held by Joseph Tipping who didn't run for another term of office.